q5438722/VulLibMiner/README.md

-This is our anonymous website for ICSE'24 submission #127: `Identifying Vulnerable Third-Party Libraries from Textual Descriptions of Vulnerabilities and Libraries`.
+This is our website for `Identifying Vulnerable Third-Party Java Libraries from Textual Descriptions of Vulnerabilities and Libraries`.

 In `NER_case.md`, we show an motivating example case of our NER model, illustrating its effectiveness of identifying library-name entities.